Dark Chocolate

 Pro Tips

-- Store separately from refrigerator to avoid condensation-induced bloom
+- Store separately from strongly aromatic foods (coffee, spices, fish) to avoid flavor contamination

 Origin & Heritage